dgittins/AWS-RStudio/README.md

 #### Install Java for RStudio

-Reconfigure the library paths for RStudio use
+Reconfigure the library paths for RStudio use:

 ```
 $ sudo apt -y install default-jdk